24/7 EMERGENCY SERVICE

 Foundation Excavating FAQs

-Yes, we can excavate for foundations year-round in Western New York, though winter excavation presents challenges.
-Frozen ground is difficult to excavate and requires more powerful equipment and time.
-We can't pour concrete in freezing temperatures, so winter foundation excavation is typically done for projects with heated enclosures or spring construction starts.
-Many customers prefer to excavate in warmer months when conditions are ideal and concrete work can proceed immediately.
-We assess weather forecasts and frost depth to determine the best approach for winter projects.
+Yes, we excavate year-round in Western New York.
+Frozen ground requires more powerful equipment and costs slightly more.
+Since concrete can't be poured in freezing temperatures, winter digs are typically for projects with heated enclosures or spring construction starts.
+Most customers prefer warmer months when conditions are ideal.
+Call (716) 253-1527 to discuss timing.

-Yes, we provide backfilling services after your foundation walls are cured and waterproofing is complete.
-Proper backfilling is critical - we place material in lifts and compact each layer to prevent future settling.
-We grade the backfill to slope away from the foundation for drainage.
-If footer drains were installed, we take care not to damage them during backfilling.
-We can also provide final grading and topsoil placement to prepare for lawn and landscaping.
-Complete excavation and backfilling services keep your project moving efficiently.
+Yes, we backfill after your walls are cured and waterproofing is complete.
+We place material in lifts, compacting each layer to prevent settling, and grade the surface to slope away from the foundation for drainage.
+We also provide final grading and topsoil placement to prepare for landscaping.

 Foundation excavation is the literal groundwork for your entire structure.
 Proper excavation ensures your foundation sits at the correct elevation, is level and square, has adequate drainage, and meets all building codes.
 Mistakes in excavation dimensions, depth, or floor level cause expensive problems during foundation construction and can affect your entire project.
 Excavating below the frost line prevents frost heaving that cracks foundations.
 Proper drainage prevents water problems that undermine foundations over time.
 Professional foundation excavation may seem like just digging a hole, but it requires precision, experience, and coordination that sets the stage for a successful construction project and a foundation that lasts a lifetime.